-6.3.6 Intevention with community organisations
+6.3.6 Interventions with community organisations

-- Capacities and capabilities of over 45 community organisations, trained and equipped by different national and international organisations on CBDRM at district level, contributed in promotion of DRR and DRM - Mapped the skills, knowledge, capacity and capability of community organisations for bringing them in line with the minimum standards on preparedness and the profiles of the ERT volunteers were developed and maintained at DDPRC - Knowledge and experience sharing on DRM has been enabled at multi-level by multistakeholders to empower the communities, local government agencies and other stakeholder in taking account of vulnerabilities and plans to mitigate the negative impact of disasters - Maintained emergency stockpiling in all 59 Union Councils of Mansehra.
-Stock maintenance training, SoPs and ToRs for joint community volunteers, union council secretaries and monitoring agencies were developed, maintained and verified by concerned officials of Revenue Department - Maintained database of community volunteers at DDMA for coordination at the time of emergency.
-Similarly, capacity enhancement trainings and refresher trainings were also conducted for volunteers - Made community volunteers and ERTs active partners of DDMA through inclusive process of all actors
+- Capacities and capabilities of over 45 community organisations trained and equipped by different national and international organisations on Community Based Disaster Risk Management at district level, who contributed in promotion of DRR and DRM - Mapped the skills, knowledge, capacity and capability of community organisations for bringing them in line with the minimum standards on preparedness and the profiles of the ERT volunteers were developed and maintained at DDPRC - Knowledge and experience sharing on DRM has been enabled at multi-level by multistakeholders to empower the communities, local government agencies and other stakeholder in taking account of vulnerabilities and plans to mitigate the negative impact of disasters - Maintained emergency stockpiling in all 59 Union Councils of Mansehra.
+Stock maintenance training, SoPs and ToRs for joint community volunteers, Union Council Secretaries and monitoring agencies were developed, maintained and verified by concerned officials of Revenue Department - Maintained database of community volunteers at DDMA for coordination at the time of emergency.
+Similarly, capacity enhancement trainings and refresher trainings were also conducted for volunteers

-- Conducted regular meetings, refresher training, drills and simulation exercises for search and rescue team of the Civil Defense Department with community volunteers to strengthen capacity and capability of all partners - Functionalised Inter-ERTs exposure visits of volunteers and arranged competition among the ERTs to foster volunteers and make them more active - Community representation at policy and decision making at DDRPC and DDMA was encouraged and communities were motivated to play their role effectively and efficiently - Linkages and interlinkages of ERTs and SRTs for all emergency information, response and mitigation activities were established in enhancing DDMA's functional and operational strength. - Exercised resource mapping of ERTs undertaken by DDMA to draw a clear picture of the capacity and capability of the ERTs in terms of technical, financial, social and material stockpile - Planning was done about pooling of resources in response to emergencies by ERTs towards resilience of the community - Contingency and evacuation plans were developed by DDMA and local government agencies with the support of communities and ERTs updated plan of action for emergency response - Interlinked government and community based contingency plans and timely dissemination, actions by all partner strengthen multi-stakeholder partnership and alliance building across sectors and disciplines at all level for strengthening community resilience
+- Made community volunteers and ERTs active partners of DDMA through inclusive process of all actors - Conducted regular meetings, refresher training, drills and simulation exercises for search and rescue team of the Civil Defense Department with community volunteers to strengthen capacity and capability of all partners - Functionalised Inter-ERTs exposure visits of volunteers and arranged competition among the ERTs to foster volunteers and make them more active - Community representation at policy and decision making at DDRPC and DDMA was encouraged and communities were motivated to play their role effectively and efficiently - Linkages and inter-linkages of ERTs and SRTs for all emergency information, response and mitigation activities were established in enhancing DDMA's functional and operational strength - Exercised resource mapping of ERTs undertaken by DDMA to draw a clear picture of the capacity and capability of the ERTs in terms of technical, financial, social and material stockpile - Planning was done about pooling of resources in response to emergencies by ERTs towards resilience of the community - Contingency and evacuation plans were developed by DDMA and local government agencies with the support of communities and ERTs, they updated plan of action for emergency response - Interlinked government and community based organisations worked together in forming partnerships and alliances across sectors for community resilience